scikit-learn/enhancement_proposals/slep019/proposal.rst

 Define the Steering Committee as a subset of Core Contributors rather than a subset of Core Developers.

-The Steering Committee will accept members from any of the core contributor teams, and after this SLEP is accepted, the definition and formation of core teams such as the triage team and the communication team will go ahead.
+The Steering Committee shall consist of members from any of the core contributor teams, and after this SLEP is accepted, the definition and formation of core teams such as the triage team and the communication team will go ahead.